stepancheg/rust-protobuf/README.md

   (Coded{Input|Output}Stream impl)
 * Supports both Protobuf versions 2 and 3

+# This documentation is outdated

+rust-protobuf 3 is on the way (see [the post](https://github.com/stepancheg/rust-protobuf/blob/master/doc/past-present-future.md)), a lot of documentation migrated to crates documentation on docs.rs, and this page contains a mix of documentation for version 2, older version 2, and version 3.
+This need to be cleaned up.

+# This documentation is outdated

 ## List of crates

 `rust-protobuf` — repository provides multiple crates: